rust-cli/env_logger/README.md

 $ RUST_LOG=info ./main
 [2018-11-03T06:09:06Z INFO  default] starting up
 ```
+This command sets the logging level to info, meaning that only logs of level info and above (i.e., warn and error) will be displayed.
 The letter case is not significant for the logging level names; e.g., `debug`,
 `DEBUG`, and `dEbuG` all represent the same logging level.
 Therefore, the
 previous example could also have been written this way, specifying the log